JJeris/django-ecommerce/README.md

 After that, simply provide a way for the user to access that file via a hyperlink.

 Episode #7 - Login/Logout.

+You use Django provided methods for login and logout - you only need an html doc for the login, but still need view function for both the login and logout.

+Make sure to use the csrf_token and the POST method when making a log in form.

+Episode #8 - Register users.